 Keep in mind it is not open year round, but there is a wonderful Christmas market that opens up from November 16- January 5.
 It is a pure delight.

-The sounds, the smells, the glögg (warm spiced red wine), the mesmerizing décor are all a part of the magic here.More Info (click to expand)
+The sounds, the smells, the glögg (warm spiced red wine), the mesmerizing décor are all a part of the magic here.More Info (click to show all)

 3. Visit Louisiana Museum of Modern Art